 Over the winter, chipmunks (at least the species in the northeast) don’t hibernate per say, but sleep a lot.
 If they stick around and you leave nuts out, they will give you little footprints in the snow:

-Stripes wasn’t very active until the temperature returned to 50 or 60 degrees F. Soon after, though, she had babies (video narrated by my mom).
+Stripes wasn’t very active until the temperature returned to 50 or 60 degrees F. Soon after, though, she had babies.
 She had two litters in 2020!

 After that I experimented with different ideas with Stripes.
 Feeding her from a spoon was one of my favorites: if I lifted the spoon high enough while she was eating, she would pull herself onto the spoon, and then I would have a chipmunk on a spoon.
 My family and I also experimented with a ladder and a makeshift swing, to varying success.